 Chisholm Trail General Information

 Who Can Do Chisholm Trail?
-Crews of 9–15 older youth and adults from Boy Scout Troops, Varsity Teams, Venture Crews, and Explorer Posts.
+Crews of 9–15 older youth and adults from Troops, Venture Crews, and Explorer Posts.
 Coed crews with coed leadership are welcome.
 Girl Scout, American Heritage Girl Scout, chartered organization/church youth groups, and all adult crews are also welcome.
 Participants must be at least 13 years old or a graduate of the Seventh grade and must pass the BSA Swimmer’s test.
 Swimmer’s tests should be administered before camp by a qualified instructor or may be taken on arrival at camp.
 Do Pre-camp swim tests if you can – they save you a lot of time at check-in!
 Requirements are at the back of this booklet.
 Register for 2019 Chisholm Trail.
 Click here for OA High Adventure Trail Crew.
 NEW!

 Click here to sign up now for 2019 Chisholm Trail.

 - Week 2 June 16-22